Legion2/CorsairLightingProtocol/README.md

 This includes **Arduino Micro**, **Arduino Leonardo** and **Pro Micro**.
 It is **not** compatible with Arduino Uno, Arduino Mega and Arduino Nano.

+In the rest of the documentation the board with the ATmega32U4 is called "Arduino" regardless of the manufacturer.

 As an IDE Visual Studio with the extension [Visual Micro](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio) is required.
 The Arduino IDE is not supported because it does not provide a way to configure the build options without creating your own board configuration.
 Advanced users can create their own boards configuration with the correct [build settings](https://github.com/Legion2/CorsairLightingProtocol/blob/master/examples/SimpleLightingController/board.txt) and then use this boards configuration with the Arduino IDE.